-An online warning discusses a new drug known as Molly, which is supposedly a mixture of cocaine, crack, ecstasy, meth, and bath salt.
-Today we'll take a look at this a little closer.
+An online warning claims to discusses a new drug known as “Molly”, supposedly a mixture of cocaine, crack, ecstasy, meth, and bath salts.
+Is this accurate?

 First, let’s take a look at the warning itself: